jon-be180/nik-salon/README.md

-google map api key - need marelin and her business card setup google search console nightwatch.io for rank monitoring spamzilla to possibly buy expired old relevant domains for easy backlinks
+google map api key - need marelin and her business card setup google search console nightwatch.io for rank monitoring avoid AI content detection "write the above content so that is is not detected as AI content by AI content detectors"

-## Tasks for Marelin

-- ask marelin for a history of the company, just bulletpoints is enough to start then ai generate content for the about page
-- setup google webmaster tools
-- setup google maps
-- new balayage image neeeded
-- setup facebook chat, if requeired
-- give me access to the google account for creating the business listing
-- give me access to the google account for managing analytics and search console - im doing that now...
-- she needs to approve the hola@niksalon.com.gt email i made for her

 # Phase 2:

-schema.org business markup - https://schema.org/BeautySalon - added localbusiness from the genrator but not added for the other services or blog articles - https://technicalseo.com/tools/schema-markup-generator/ put back in the privacy footer link - { "label": "Privacy", "url": "/privacy" }
+- new balayage image neeeded, ifve replaced with a free one but a realistic one would be even better schema.org business markup - https://schema.org/BeautySalon - added localbusiness from the genrator but not added for the other services or blog articles - https://technicalseo.com/tools/schema-markup-generator/ put back in the privacy footer link - { "label": "Privacy", "url": "/privacy" }
   get word count of competing companies and articles using use short paragraphs for content so its easy to read ensure articles have a lot of images in them, esp after h1/h2 include some callout designs for important text like the CTA include a yes/no goog/bad comparison table or other design using ticks and crosses etc use lists for breaking up the content ensure articles have keywords in the url, hyphens and keep them fairly short add related links to other pages into the content keyword optimisation for service pages, answerthepublic screamingfrog free ediion will work well twitter and tweet about the new blog article research more keywords to target for the blog area
   5 in-links for each page, so for blog, 1 on the listing and 4 from other pages, screamingfrog "inlinks" section can show thise rank tracker system, serpfox has some free options compare article types for targeted keywords, read headings and writing style use content score serferscontenteditor nlp-friendly answers dedicated about page, about the owner and staff, but need input from marelin about the company history and aims, pictures of the staff too? ensure pages have schema markup - test site against structured data can midjourney be used to create interesting article heading images? probably... ecommerce re-use the data from /content/services? advertising backlinks, find places for backlinks, use ahrefs/ubersuggest backlink report to email who linked to #1 on google, get their hunter.io email gmass will help to send bulk email, send followups to a pitch, ask for a guest post more content set to release regularily, weekly link to latest article on home page link to most popular articles from the home page link to related articles from each service page setup a process to ensure articles are optimal and quick to make reference products within the blog guest blogging with other websites add additional social medias track conversions for the ecommerce system add to Bing Places to become a topical authority you need a wide coverage of content, aiming for product sales and enquiries 1000 articles or more, 5 per day use sitemap of competitors create a map of content topics using answerthepublic then google the keyword and see "people also ask" - seo minion download these questions autosuggest "does" "what" "how"... related searches from google finish the waze icon link in the footer ask chatgpt for topics "semantically releavant and unique" then ask it to give me variations of... keyword cupid - paid - can goup the topics, chatgpt too? create article outlines with headings so it will generate a well formatted article article length? use jasper to create each document section grammarly can help to avoid ai detectors then human edit and review optimize for seo when the article gets to page 2 use "surfer" to help get higher on google - paid tool

 services page 404's this is a repurpose of the blog area get web domain name from marelin probably niksalon.com.gt